Agenda

 Nov 03

-1:00 – 7:30 pm Registration | Gateway Hotel, Gallery Lobby
+1:00 – 7:30 pm Registration | Gallery Lobby

-2:00 – 3:30 pm Pre-Conference Sessions | Gateway Hotel
+2:00 – 3:30 pm Pre-Conference Sessions

-Preconference Concurrent Session 1:
+Preconference Concurrent Session 1 | Cardinal Room:

 Designing Learning Communities for Deep Integration and Authentic Belonging

-JuliA Metzker, Evergreen State College; Phyllis Worthy Dawkins, Clark Atlanta University; Jillian Kinzie, Indiana University, National Survey of Student Engagement; Rita Sperry, Texas A&M University-Corpus Christi
+Julia Metzker, Evergreen State College; Phyllis Worthy Dawkins, Clark Atlanta University; Jillian Kinzie, Indiana University, National Survey of Student Engagement; Rita Sperry, Texas A&M University-Corpus Christi

 When students participate in well-designed learning communities, they experience the power of integrative learning—connecting ideas across courses and linking academic knowledge to real-world issues—while simultaneously developing a strong sense of belonging through shared intellectual experiences and meaningful relationships.
 This interactive session examines the symbiotic relationship between integrative learning and belonging in learning communities, drawing on NSSE data and institutional examples to demonstrate their impact on student success.
 Using a mapping tool, participants will assess components of their learning community programs and then brainstorm strategies to foster both integrative learning and belonging.
 Attendees will leave with actionable frameworks for enhancing both integrative learning and belonging in their learning community programs, adaptable to diverse institutional contexts.

-Preconference Concurrent Session 2:
+Preconference Concurrent Session 2 | Gold Room:

 Reframing Assessment: Demonstrating Learning Community Impact through Data-Informed Narratives